-It is essential that any code be validated prior to delivery and execution to ensure that no compromise has occurred that could subvert or damage the next phase of the system boot process.
+It is essential that any code be validated prior to delivery and execution to ensure that no compromise has occurred that could subvert or damage the boot of each phase.
 This can be done using either symmetric or asymmetric key cryptographic techniques.
 One approach is to build an inherently trusted RSA or ECC public key into the immutable Phase-0 boot loader.
 The developer uses the RSA or ECC private key to digitally sign the Phase-1 code.
-During Phase-0 the Root-of-Trust subsystem validates the digital signature of the Phase-1 code before allowing execution.
+During Phase-0 the root-of-trust subsystem validates the digital signature of the Phase-1 code before allowing execution.
 The boot process is aborted if invalid.
-It is critically important that the inherently trusted public key and the immutable Root-of-Trust signature checking process cannot be modified by a would-be hacker.
+It is critically important that the inherently trusted public key and the immutable root-of-trust signature checking process cannot be modified by a would-be hacker.
 If a hacker could substitute another public key or subvert the process, they could 'spoof' subsequently loaded digitally signed code.